-- Calcium carbonate (many over-the-counter brands including Tums and Caltrate) - Calcium acetate (several prescription brands including PhosLo and Phoslyra) - Lanthanum carbonate (Fosrenol marketed by Shire) - Sevelamer hydrochloride (Renagel, marketed by Sanofi) - Sevelamer carbonate (Renvela, marketed by Sanofi) - Sucroferric oxyhydroxide (Velphoro, marketed by Vifor Fresenius) - Ferric citrate (Auryxia, marketed by Keryx)
+- · Calcium carbonate (many over-the-counter brands including Tums and Caltrate) - · Calcium acetate (several prescription brands including PhosLo and Phoslyra) - · Lanthanum carbonate (Fosrenol marketed by Shire) - · Sevelamer hydrochloride (Renagel, marketed by Sanofi) - · Sevelamer carbonate (Renvela, marketed by Sanofi) - · Sucroferric oxyhydroxide (Velphoro, marketed by Vifor Fresenius) - · Ferric citrate (Auryxia, marketed by Keryx)

 The hydrochloride form of sevelamer, Renagel, was launched in the United States by Genzyme Corporation in 1998 prior to its acquisition by Sanofi, and the carbonate form, Renvela, was launched in 2008.
-Sanofi booked €922 million (\$1.05 billion) in worldwide sales of sevelamer during 2016 and €246 million in first quarter 2017.
-Generic sevelamer carbonate, manufactured by Aurobindo Pharma, was approved in the U.S. market in June 2017 and in certain jurisdictions in Europe in 2015.
+Sanofi booked €802 million (\$0.98 billion) in worldwide sales of sevelamer during 2017.
+Generic sevelamer carbonate has been approved in certain jurisdictions in Europe since 2015 and in the U.S. market since June 2017.
 In addition to the currently marketed phosphate binders, we are aware of at least two other binders in development, including fermagate (Alpharen), an iron-based binder in Phase 3 being developed by Opko Health, Inc., and PT20, an iron-based binder in Phase 3 being developed by Shield Therapeutics.